chowdhuryj-github/BobcatsCoyotesFoxes/README.md

 <br>

 # BobcatsCoyotesFoxes
-A MSOE midterm project that focuses on applying data science techniques by analyzing a dataset from a biology research paper.
+A project that focuses on applying data science techniques by analyzing a dataset from a biology research paper.
 This project determines the best approach for addressing research questions.
 Details about the paper can be read below:

 [View Midterm Paper](latex/Midterm_Project_JIC.pdf)